 The world is in crisis.
 Multitudes have rejected the Biblical definition of marriage.
-Many are confused about the nature of Islam.
-Pornography is pervasive.
+The social fabric of Western societies is crumbling.
+Immorality is pervasive.
 Public anger floods our society.
 For many, fear abounds.
 In all this apparent disarray, what is the Lord doing?

 IHOPKC is an Evangelical mission organization committed to the Great Commission, the Sermon of the Mount lifestyle, preaching of the Word, and discipling of young people to impact nations.
 The heart of all these activities is the prayer room where prayer and worship has continued night and day since 1999.

 As God restores a culture of prayer in the Church, He’s called our familyto shepherd and train others in these settings.
-These places of prayer need servant leaders who minister before Him and care for people.
 Since arriving at IHOPKC, we have served on the mission base in various capacities.
-Brian serves with Immerse, a short term training program that refreshes believers and strengthens them in a life of prayer.
+Brian has served with Immerse, a short term training program that refreshes believers and strengthens them in a life of prayer.
+He is one of the leaders at the Center for Biblical End Time Studies(CBETS), a ministry initiative that empowers believers to understand, live, and share the message of the Lord’s return.
 Both of us are faculty at the International House of Prayer University.
 Brian trains young people in the Forerunner School of Ministry and Joannie teaches at the Forerunner Music Academy in both the English and Chinese schools.
 We also travel and encourage churches in America and Asia.